Linear Convergence of Generalized Mirror Descent with Time-Dependent Mirrors: Sufficient Conditions for Linear Convergence of SGMD

+Lastly, we proceed using the PL inequality analysis from Theorem \ref{thm: Theorem 1 - Linear Convergence of GGD} to complete the proof. \end{proof}

-\textbf{Remark.} Importantly, the adaptive component of the learning rate is only used to ensure that the sum of the higher order terms for the Taylor expansion converges.
-In particular, if $\phi^{(t)}$ is a linear function, then our learning rate no longer needs to be adaptive.
-Note that alternatively, we can establish linear convergence for a fixed learning rate given that the gradients monotonically decrease.
-We analyze this case in Appendix \ref{appendix C: Conditions for Monotonically Decreasing Gradients} and provide an explicit condition on $\mu$ and $L$ under which this holds.
+\textbf{Remarks.} We note that condition (b) of Theorem \ref{thm: Theorem 2 - Taylor Series Analysis} is satisfied by a large class of functions (e.g. functions with polynomial inverse).
+The adaptive component of the learning rate is only used to ensure that the sum of the higher order terms for the Taylor expansion converges.
+In particular, if $\phi^{(t)}$ is linear, then our learning rate no longer needs to be adaptive.
+Note that alternatively, we can establish linear convergence for a fixed learning rate given that the gradients monotonically decrease or if $f$ is non-negative and $\mu$-PL\textsuperscript{*}.
+We analyze the case of monotonically decreasing gradients in Supplementary \ref{appendix C: Conditions for Monotonically Decreasing Gradients} and provide an explicit condition on $\mu$ and $L$ under which this holds.
+The conditions of Theorem~\ref{thm: Theorem 2 - Taylor Series Analysis} hold for a nontrivial class of functions $\phi$.
+As an example, consider the class of functions $\phi^{-1}(x) = \alpha (2x + \sin x)$ from before that acts element-wise on $x \in \mathbb{R}^{d}$.
+Even though this class of functions does not satisfy the condition that the dual loss function $g(z) = f(\phi^{-1}(z))$ is $L$-smooth for all $d$, it satisfies the conditions of Theorem \ref{thm: Theorem 2 - Taylor Series Analysis} for $d =1$.
+In particular, for such $\phi$, by the inverse function theorem we have for condition (a) that $ \frac{1}{3\alpha}\mathbf{I} \preceq \mathbf{J}_{\phi} \preceq \frac{1}{\alpha} \mathbf{I}$ and for condition (b) that $|\partial_{i_1, \ldots, i_k} \phi^{-1}_j(x))| \leq \frac{k!\alpha}{2}$.